astropy/astropy/docs/cosmology/index.rst

 =================================

-The code in this sub-package is tested against several widely-used online cosmology calculators, and has been used to perform calculations in refereed papers.
+The code in this sub-package is tested against several widely-used online cosmology calculators, and has been used to perform many calculations in refereed papers.
 You can check the range of redshifts over which the code is regularly tested in the module ``astropy.cosmology.tests.test_cosmology``.
 If you find any bugs, please let us know by `opening an issue at the github repository
 <https://github.com/astropy/astropy/issues>`_!

 The built in cosmologies use the parameters as listed in the